 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where umangite typically forms.
+Look in hydrothermal veins country, the host setting where umangite typically forms.
 If you start seeing berzelianite, clausthalite, tiemannite in float, you are in the right ground.
 Field specimens usually show a massive, granular habit, so train your eye for that shape before scanning the outcrop.